 That said, it seems as if those on Capital Hill are trying to inject life back into the real estate market.
 Shortly before the 20 percent down payment regulation was nixed, regulators softened agreements that help protect taxpayers from losses on bad mortgages, The New York Times reported.
 They also relaxed a regulation that aimed to set safe standards for home loans.

-Relocating employees across all industries will likely reap the benefits of the relaxed regulations recently rolled out by federal regulators.
+Relocating employees across all industries will likely reap the benefits of the relaxed regulations and pending changes real estate laws recently rolled out by federal regulators.
 Industry experts feel the new rules are long overdue and that qualified, prospective homeowners couldn’t obtain a line of credit to finance a new home purchase.
 However, the relaxed regulations, albeit calculated and controlled, will likely help the everyday home buyer secure a mortgage.

-Future policy changes could be on their way as well, The Wall Street Journal added.
+Future policy changes could be on their way as well, pending changes real estate laws, The Wall Street Journal added.
 The Federal Housing Administration is currently under pressure from mortgage lenders to lower the premiums it charges to lenders because it doesn’t offer loans to low- and middle-income borrowers.